 My wife had had what is called a ‘missed miscarriage’, and she had to have an operation to remove the pregnancy.

-Trying again after the first miscarriage
+Trying again after our loss

 We found out we were pregnant again in 2017.
 Understandably, we were excited but nervous due to what had happened last time.
 At around the 9-week mark, my wife started bleeding, so we phoned the EPU and they told us to come in for a scan.
 When we arrived, we were asked to sit in a waiting room with a woman who was heavily pregnant, despite our history of miscarriage.